surajwate/surajwate.github.io/src/blog/posts/SimpleLinearRegression.md

 The model has an R-squared value of 0.68, indicating that the model is able to predict the sales accurately 68% of the time.
 The model captures the general trend, but the deviation is higher for higher values of Sales.
 Using more variables will help us to build a better model.

 In the next blog post, we will explore multiple linear regression, where we will use more than one independent variable to predict the dependent variable.

+## Deployment

+The simple linear regression model has been deployed to predict sales revenue based on individual advertising budgets for TV, Radio, and Newspaper.
+Seperate models have been built for each advertising medium.
+The model can be accessed at the following links: [Simple Linear Regression](https://advertising-sales-regression.streamlit.app/Simple_Linear_Regression)